emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Protection from Energy
 Abjuration, Spell\
 1 action\
 You create a shield around a creature to protect it from a type of elemental energy.
 Choose Acid, Cold, Fire, Lightning, Poison, or Thunder.
-The target gains resistance 20 to the damage type chosen for 1 hour.
+The target gains Resistance 20 to the damage type chosen for 1 hour.

+At 7th level and 15th level, the Resistance increases by 10.

 You can use this Flourish once per day.